How Muscle and Tendon Properties Impact Power Development in Athletes

 If you want QB-specific throwing, lifting, and sprint training customized for you with NFL-level systems, take the assessment and get the app at kinetex.co.
 For insights on quarterbacking and throwing biomechanics, subscribe to the blog.

-Additionally, reactive power, which can be a reflexive action in sports that make athletes dynamic, can be a product of tendon contraction without volitional muscle contraction.
-During certain reflexive or involuntary movements, most notably in the stretch-shortening cycle (SSC) the athlete uses store reactive contraction to initiate or brace the movement.
+Additionally, reactive power, which can be a reflexive action in sports that makes athletes dynamic, can be a product of tendon contraction without volitional muscle contraction.
+During certain reflexive or involuntary movements, most notably in the stretch-shortening cycle (SSC), the athlete uses stored reactive contraction to initiate or brace the movement.
 This phenomenon occurs when the tendon stores elastic energy during a rapid, passive stretch, and then releases that energy to produce movement without the need for a voluntary muscle contraction.
 An example of this is the ankle reflex during running or jumping, where the Achilles tendon absorbs energy during the eccentric loading phase (as the foot strikes the ground) and then releases it in the subsequent concentric phase to produce a powerful push-off.
 This reactive contribution of tendons allows for efficient, rapid movements, enhancing power output while reducing the demand on the muscles.
 This also happens much faster than an athlete can consciously perform such action.
-This tendon-driven power is critical in reducing muscle fatigue, enhancing contractile speed and allowing athletes to maintain high levels of performance and reactivity to stimulus.
+This tendon-driven power is critical in reducing muscle fatigue, enhancing contractile speed, and allowing athletes to maintain high levels of performance and reactivity to stimulus.

 Stretch Shortening Cycle (SSC)

 The stretch-shortening cycle (SSC) is an essential mechanism that combines eccentric and concentric muscle actions to produce more powerful movements.
-This cycle leverages the energy stored in tendons during eccentric loading (when the muscle lengthens) and releases it during the concentric phase (when the muscle shortens) .
+This cycle leverages the energy stored in tendons during eccentric loading (when the muscle lengthens) and releases it during the concentric phase (when the muscle shortens).
 Training to optimize SSC involves plyometric exercises such as depth jumps and bounding, which maximize tendon elasticity and eccentric muscle action.
 These activities teach the body to rapidly store and release energy, making movements more efficient and powerful.

 Muscle Spindle

 The muscle spindle plays a critical role in enhancing an athlete’s power by regulating muscle contraction and protecting the body from overstretching during rapid movements.
-Located within the muscle fibers, the muscle spindle detects changes in muscle length and the speed at which these changes occur.
+Located within the muscle fibers, the muscle spindle detects changes in muscle length, and the speed at which these changes occur.
 When a muscle is rapidly stretched, the spindle triggers a reflexive contraction of the muscle to prevent overstretching, known as the stretch reflex.
 This reflex action contributes to power output by ensuring a quick, automatic contraction of the muscle during explosive movements such as jumping or sprinting.
 Additionally, this reflex action supports the efficiency of the stretch-shortening cycle (SSC), allowing athletes to store and release energy in the tendons, contributing to overall force and power production.
 By training with plyometrics and other dynamic exercises, athletes can improve the responsiveness of the muscle spindle, ultimately enhancing their power performance.

 Golgi Tendon Organ (GTO)

 Another critical component in power development is the Golgi tendon organ (GTO), a sensory receptor located within tendons that monitors muscle tension.
 The GTO plays a protective role by inhibiting excessive force production that could lead to injury.
-However, for high-level athletes, adapting this inhibition response allows them to produce greater force before the GTO activates, increasing overall power output .
+However, for high-level athletes, adapting this inhibition response allows them to produce greater force before the GTO activates, increasing overall power output.
 Heavy resistance training and isometric holds are effective ways to desensitize the GTO, thereby increasing an athlete’s force production capacity.

 Neural Rate Coding

 To further enhance power, athletes should focus on improving neuromuscular efficiency through rate coding, which refers to the frequency at which motor units are activated.
-High-rate coding allows muscles to contract more rapidly, increasing the speed and force of muscle actions .
+High-rate coding allows muscles to contract more rapidly, increasing the speed and force of muscle actions.
 Power training programs that include fast-twitch muscle fiber recruitment exercises, such as explosive lifts (e.g., > 1 m/s barbell or db speed) and max-velocity drills, help improve rate coding.
 These exercises develop the ability to rapidly fire motor units, leading to quicker and more forceful movements.

 Conclusion

 Finally, optimizing muscle properties through resistance and high speed training is essential for improving power.
-While tendons store and release energy, muscles generate the raw force necessary for movement.
-Developing strong, well-conditioned muscles allows for greater force production and better coordination with tendon elasticity .
+While tendons store and release energy, muscles generate the raw force necessary for the movement.
+Developing strong, well-conditioned muscles allows for greater force production and better coordination with tendon elasticity.
 A combination of maximal strength training, plyometrics, and sprint drills not only increases muscle size and force output but also improves the interaction between muscles and tendons, leading to a more efficient and powerful athlete.

 Training to optimize reactive power involves exercises that target tendon elasticity and stiffness, such as plyometrics and ballistic movements.
 These exercises improve the tendons’ ability to store and release energy efficiently, making them more effective at contributing to power production independently of volitional muscle activity.